5argon/Minefield/README.md

 Pretty much could report anything but make sure no other choice exist before falling back to this, since you will need to assert with `Is.Reporting.Object(___)` which may not be aesthetically pleasing to read if that thing doesn't feel like an "object" in programming sense. (e.g. `int` which you could instead use `IMinefieldAmountReporter`.)
 The equality test is by `object.Equals`.

-## Minefield as Play Button replacement
+## Minefield as a play button replacement

-You could turn your Test Runner tab into a play button!
+You could turn your Test Runner tab into a play button galore!
 Test cases are now your active development/design iteration tools and no more just to prevent regressions.
 This has several advantages :

 - No need to dig your huge Project tab and go to the correct scene before you could try something, because `SceneTest` itself knows how to start the scene just from the test case.
 - You could start with any desired data state, since Minefield allows you to do anything before explicitly doing `ActivateScene()`, while in normal play mode button press you get no chance to do custom things at all before your `Awake` and that maybe already too late or requiring extra hacks to alter script execution order.
 Well, `[RuntimeInitializeOnLoad(RuntimeInitializeLoadType.BeforeSceneLoad)]` exists, but not ideal since it applies permanently to the whole project and to all play mode tests.